ql382-design/Interactive-Lab-Hub/Lab 3/README.md

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

+I invited my mom and my boyfriend to test the system, since both of them are usually quite good at arguing.
+My boyfriend had also participated in the user testing for Lab 3A, so he was already familiar with the project.
+Their reactions were really amusing — the AI Roaster Buddy stayed calm the whole time, responding with sarcastic but witty lines.
+This made them fall into a loop of meaningless comebacks like “you are you dumb,” and soon they both couldn’t stop laughing.

+**Feedback 1 – From My Mom**
+"Honestly, I didn’t expect to enjoy arguing with a machine.
+At first, I tried to ‘win’ the argument, but the AI’s calm and sarcastic tone made it impossible.
+Every time I tried to provoke it, it just gave me another funny and smart remark.
+I ended up laughing instead of getting angry.
+It actually made me realize how ridiculous some real arguments can sound when there’s no emotion on the other side.
+I think it’s a clever and funny concept — maybe too calm for me, but definitely entertaining."

+**Feedback 2 – From My Boyfriend**
+"Since I helped with the earlier lab test, I already knew what to expect — but this final version was way funnier.
+The AI roasts hit just the right level between playful and insulting.
+At one point I said ‘I’m done,’ and it replied, ‘Fine, truce for now,’ which cracked me up.
+It’s like arguing with a comedian who never loses his temper.
+I think this kind of interaction could be great for stress relief or for people who just want a quick laugh.
+It almost felt like having a stand-up show in our living room.The only aspect that I think could be improved is that the gesture sensor feels a bit insensitive.
+Every time, it takes about 10-15 seconds to recognize my waving gesture.
+At that time, the AI recognized my language very quickly, and the translation of the response was also very fast."

 Answer the following:

 ### What worked well about the system and what didn't?